 The November 2016 Kaikōura earthquake caused significant damage to the area, closing the main highway and only route between Picton to Christchurch.

 Kaikoura has always been a special place that Flying Kiwi has visited for many years and we're super excited about being able to go back when the road re-opens.
-Currently there is no set date for the road to be re-opened but all effort is being made to make this possible prior to Christmas.
-With any luck our tours will be back to Kaikoura by the end of 2017!
+Currently they are hopeful the road will re-open on December 15th 2017, with any luck our tours will be back to Kaikoura in time for Christmas!

 You can see by the images below that this is a massive project that involves moving an incredible amount of debris and rubble, re-building entire sections of the road, changing the previous route by building new bridges and overpasses while securing the cliff line so the road is safe and will outlast any future quakes all the while maintaining New Zealand's commitment to the unique marine life along this beautiful stretch of coastline!